akumaran18/ML-classify-EEG/README.md

-# Training and testing ML models to recognize seizures
+# Training and Testing ML Models to Recognize Seizures

 ## Overview
 ### Please see assignment_4.docx for a full description